NadezdaSamorokova/project-travel/README.md

 [Project Travel] (https://nadezdasamorokova.github.io/project-travel/)

-The project was developed to study responsive web design.
+This project was developed to study responsive web design.
 The resolutions of 1280px, 1024px, 768px, 425px were used as main breakpoints.

 ### The project contains the following folders and files: